multunus/Open-Playbook/README.md

     * However the actual revision to your compensation happens in the subsequent month.

-    * In the month of March, the Company Wide Revision process starts after the Individual Revision process is complete.
+    * In the month of March, the Company Wide Review process starts after the Individual Review process is complete.

 * **NOTE**: The goal of this type of system is to provide you with the *opportunity* to have your compensation revised multiple times in a year.
 However, the following is an  important caveat: